 Prediction #1: No More Superstars

 It was pointed out at one news outlet that there were no breakout books in 2017.
 Many blamed the slow down due to various political elections around the world and although, that could be the case, it could also be an ominous trend.
 One only has to look to the music and movie industries to see where ours is heading post digital revolution.
 For the past ten years, shelf space at brick and mortar stores has been disappearing and there are no indications that trend will cease.
 When Barnes & Noble announced they would focus less on books, and applied for a liquor license, the publishing industry shuddered.
-Amazon alone, now controls 71% of the ebook market, and accounts for 37% of all print book sales in the U.S. and has no serious rivals as of this posting.
+Amazon alone, now controls 71% of the ebook market (an estimate by the experts), and accounts for 37% of all print book sales in the U.S. and has no serious rivals as of this posting.
 This leaves the publishing industry at a huge disadvantage.

 Major publishers are finding it harder and harder to introduce new books to the masses which has them turning to their backlists in order to make a profit.
 Also, it’s been reported over the past few years, that midlist authors are being unceremoniously cut loose by major publishers.
 So what does this mean to indie authors?
 It means that the industry is getting careful about their spending and they’re doing everything they can to squeeze every last dime out all of their intellectual properties.
 Many authors will have to either move on to another line of work, or seriously consider self-publishing.
 This will ultimately mean more competition for indie authors.